 An Acceptance of Social Anxiety

-Hiding the truth of anxiety from myself was just an everyday part of my life, a learnt and finely crafted behaviour that had been a part of who I was for the majority of my life.
+Come 2018, hiding the truth of anxiety from myself was just an everyday part of my life, a learnt and finely crafted behaviour that had been a part of who I was for the overwhelming majority of my life.

-Oh, don’t get me wrong … I was well aware of the snarling torment of social anxiety within myself, along with the profoundly traumatic experiences in my life that caused it to grow exponentially at times, well beyond the confines of the name “Social Anxiety”. —Especially whenever Social Anxiety chose to invite all of it’s opportunistically parasitic cousins to come out and play.
+I mean, please don’t misunderstand me here … I was well aware of the snarling torment of social anxiety within myself, along with the profoundly traumatic experiences in my life that caused it to grow exponentially at times, well beyond the confines of the name “Social Anxiety”.

 That was until…